ShehabAhmedSayem/Client_Server_Chat_System/README.md

 ****************A Chat Server System using Socket Programming******************

 Developed by:

 Shehab Ahmed Sayem
 Md.
 Motaher Hossain

 Developed in:

 Java

 **Base Features:

 1. When the server system is loaded, it will initiate the required communication setup so that a client system can join it.
-	** Done by: Shehab Ahmed Sayem, Motaher Hossain **

 2. When the client system is loaded, an option to provide the IP address/port number of the chat server and the name of joining user.
-	** Done by: Shehab Ahmed Sayem **

 3. A proper GUI with a read-only text box to show the exchanged messages, a text entry field to write a new message and a Send button.
-	** Done by: Motaher Hossain **

 4. Each time Send is pressed with a new message in a client system, all of the users connected to the server will immediately see the new message.
-	** Done by: Shehab Ahmed Sayem, Motaher Hossain **

 5. A list in the GUI to show the joined user(s) with the server.
-	** Done by: Shehab Ahmed Sayem **

 6. An option, shown as a menu item, to save the exchanged messages.
-	** Done by: Motaher Hossain **

-**Extra Features:

-1. When the server system is loaded, it will give an option to enter the port number to open the connection in.
+7. When the server system is loaded, it will give an option to enter the port number to open the connection in.
-	** Done by: Shehab Ahmed Sayem **

-2. The client system will give an option to login as an annonymous user.
+8. The client system will give an option to login as an annonymous user.
-	** Done by: Shehab Ahmed Sayem, Motaher Hossain **

-3. An option in both the client and server system to clear the text area.
+9. An option in both the client and server system to clear the text area.
-	** Done by: Motaher Hossain **

-4. An option in client system to show the saved messages.
+10. An option in client system to show the saved messages.
-	** Done by: Motaher Hossain **

-5. An option in client system to send personal message to another joined user.
+11. An option in client system to send personal message to another joined user.
-	** Done by: Shehab Ahmed Sayem **

-6. The client system will separate the status message and the user message by using a separate text area.
+12. The client system will separate the status message and the user message by using a separate text area.
-	 ** Done by: Shehab Ahmed Sayem **

 **How to start:

 1. There are 2 .jar files in the folder.